awsdocs/aws-proton-administrator-guide/doc_source/ag-wrap-up.md

 **Terraform manifest file format:**

-With terraform, you can explicitly list a single file or use the wildcard, `*.tf`, to list each of the files in a directory\.
+With terraform, you can explicitly list a single file or use the wildcard `*` to list each of the files in a directory\.

+**Note**
+The wildcard only includes files whose names end with `.tf`\.
+Other files are ignored\.

 ```
 infrastructure:
   templates:
-    - file: "*.tf"
+    - file: "*"
       rendering_engine: hcl
       template_language: terraform
 ```